 With regards to physical intervention between a pupil and a member of staff, it will always be as a last resort.
 Calming and defusing behaviour management strategies will always be used first to de-escalate a violent or aggressive incident.
-Physical restraint will only be used as a last resort in situations where calming and defusing strategies have failed to de-escalate the situation and when a child is endangering themselves or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
-Staff who are likely to need to use physical intervention will be recorded and signed by a witness.
+Physical restraint will only be used as a last resort in situations where calming and defusing strategies have failed to de-escalate the situation and when a child is endangering themselves, others or property, and that at all times it must be the minimal force necessary to prevent injury to another person.
+Staff who are likely to need to use physical intervention will be appropriately trained.
+All incidents involving physical intervention will be recorded and signed by a witness.
 Staff at Bishop Perrin School follow physical intervention strategies in line with those taught through Team Teach.